Roman Pets

-Roman Pets (born 21 June 1969) is a retired Ukrainian footballer.
-He played for Metalist Kharkiv in Ukraine and Maccabi Haifa in Israel.
+Roman Vasylyovych Pets (born 21 June 1969) is a Ukrainian retired professional footballer who played as a defender for Metalist Kharkiv in Ukraine and Maccabi Haifa in Israel.

-Professional career
+Career

 Pets began playing football at the age of 9 at a sports boarding school in the city of Kharkiv.
 At first his coaches assigned him the role of forward, but after failing to do so he switched to play as a central defender.
 In 1990 he moved to the Metalist Kharkiv, playing in the Soviet Top League and then the Ukrainian Premier League.
-In 1993, Pets came to Israel and signed with Maccabi Haifa FC.
+In 1993, Pets came to Israel and signed with Maccabi Haifa.
 Pets is best remembered for his 25-yard goal against Torpedo Moscow in the Holders' Cup.

-He has played a major role during the 1993–94 season helping Maccabi Haifa FC go on and win the Israeli Premier League championship without losing a single game.

-Towards the end of the season, during a game against Maccabi Tel Aviv, he was controversially fouled by Meir Malika and broke his ankle, After a long absence, he returned to play but did not reach his pre-injury level.
+He has played a major role during the 1993–94 season helping Maccabi Haifa go on and win the Israeli Premier League championship without losing a single game.
+Towards the end of the season, during a game against Maccabi Tel Aviv, he was controversially fouled by Meir Melika and broke his ankle, After a long absence, he returned to play but did not reach his pre-injury level.

-In the 1995/1996 season, he was loaned to Hapoel Tsafririm Holon, until 1997 until he finally left Israel.
+In the 1995–96 season, he was loaned to Hapoel Tsafririm Holon, until 1997 until he finally left Israel.

-In 1997, he returned to Ukraine, first to Chernomorets Odessa and then to Metalist Kharkiv where he ended his career as a player in 2004.
+In 1997, he returned to Ukraine, first to Chornomorets Odesa and then to Metalist Kharkiv where he ended his career as a player in 2004.

+Personal life

+His son Ivan Pets is also a professional footballer.